John Selfridge

-John Lewis Selfridge (February 17, 1927 – October 31, 2010), was an American mathematician who contributed to the fields of analytic number theory, computational number theory, and combinatorics.
+John Lewis Selfridge (February 17, 1927 – October 31, 2010) was an American mathematician who contributed to the fields of analytic number theory, computational number theory, and combinatorics.

 Education

 Selfridge received his Ph.D. in 1958 from the University of California, Los Angeles under the supervision of Theodore Motzkin.

 Career

-Selfridge served on the faculties of the University of Illinois at Urbana-Champaign and Northern Illinois University from 1971 to 1991 (retirement), chairing the Department of Mathematical Sciences 1972–1976 and 1986–1990.
+Selfridge served on the faculties of the University of Illinois at Urbana-Champaign and Northern Illinois University (NIU) from 1971 to 1991 (retirement), chairing the NIU Department of Mathematical Sciences 1972–1976 and 1986–1990.
 He was executive editor of Mathematical Reviews from 1978 to 1986, overseeing the computerization of its operations.
 He was a founder of the Number Theory Foundation, which has named its Selfridge prize in his honour.